Welcome to my blog on Jakarta CGK Airport!

 Garuda's Airbus A330-200 experience

 During my planning of itinerary, I listed down the airlines that I was interested to fly and Sriwijaya was one of them.
 I wished the 737-200 was still around, but they have all been retired from service.
-Currently the airline is operating B737-300,400,500 and 800.
+Currently, the airline is operating B737-300,400,500 and 800.
 The only one that I was very keen to fly on was the 737-500, a type that was missing from my flight logbook.
 (Trip report coming up after this.)

 So listing down all the flights which included Garuda's A332, CRJ1000 and this flight for my domestic flight, the best route to fly with this carrier was Surabaya to Jakarta.
 I was supposed to fly with Trigana and Kal Star Aviation but because of the volcano eruption near Surabaya, my Trigana flight was cancelled but luckily, 'ticketindonesia.info' managed to change my flight to the 15th March.
 Thank you, Amira!
 I would highly recommend anyone to use ticketindonesia.info on any flights of smaller airlines that don't accept credit cards for payment.
 One such airline is Trigana, you have to use a travel agency to book your ticket.
 Why Trigana?
-Because its operating a sole 737-200!
+Because it is operating a sole 737-200!
 Fly this aircraft type before its gone!

 More about the Trigana's cancellation: The aircraft started its duty early in the morning from Pangkalanbun (PKN) to Surabaya but it got stuck at Surabaya due to volcano ashes on the aircraft making it impossible to take-off.
 The aircraft was stuck for a few days before normal service resumed.
-Since I was suppose to fly on Trigana to PKN early in the morning and return on Kal Star in the afternoon (1315 departure), I had to either cancel or change my Kal Star's ticket.
+Since I was supposed to fly on Trigana to PKN early in the morning and return on Kal Star in the afternoon (1315 departure), I had to either cancel or change my Kal Star's ticket.
 Only these 2 airlines operate to PKN from Jakarta.
-Later on I received an email from Kal Star that my flight was changed to 2215 departure time, doesn't make sense to me anyway, so I decided to email and call them to cancel my ticket.
+Later on, I received an email from Kal Star that my flight was changed to 2215 departure time, doesn't make sense to me anyway, so I decided to email and call them to cancel my ticket.
 However, I couldn't get my refund back as the phone operator couldn't understand much English and no one responded to my email.
 I won't fly the airline again after my next attempt, that's for sure.

 I would be flying on these 2 airlines on my next trip to Indonesia on the 15th March, trip reports will be done.